Bee & Wasp Removal — Connect to a Licensed Local Bee and wasp exterminator

 How much does bee and wasp removal cost?

 Stinging insect removal starts as low as $89 for single nest treatment of an accessible exposed nest (paper wasp under an eave, ground-nest yellow jackets in an open lawn).
 Final cost depends on nest accessibility, species, height, and whether multiple nests are present.
 Wall-void yellow jacket treatment runs $200-$400 because dust application requires specialized equipment and often follow-up visits.
 Bald-faced hornet nests in tall trees (20+ feet) cost more due to ladder or extension-pole equipment requirements.
 Carpenter bee treatment runs $150-$300 for typical residential bore-hole treatment plus structural sealing.
-Honey bee live relocation by a beekeeper is typically $100-$300 (sometimes free) and is referred outside the pest control network.
 Most jobs fall well below what homeowners expect for the visible relief — a treated paper wasp nest stops worker activity within 24 hours.
 Your free inspection determines exact pricing before any work is scheduled — no obligation to book.

 How to prevent stinging insects from returning